-The benefits of mentoring throughout various career stages has been the basis of many great debates.
+The benefits of mentoring throughout various career stages have been the basis of many great debates.
 With the transition to a coaching leadership style, many individuals believe that this removes the need for promoting the benefits of mentor programs or seeking out a career mentor.
 The reality is however that successful people still have mentors.

-The misconception however is that a mentor relationship has to be a formal agreement with predetermined outcomes that are measureable.
+The misconception however is that a mentor relationship has to be a formal agreement with predetermined outcomes that are measurable.
 It is true, a formal mentor relationship will define outcomes however, the nature of a mentor relationship, means that there is a degree of flexibility required.
 Initially determined outcomes most likely will change during the course of the relationship.

 What is a mentor?

 A mentor is generally an individual that has experience and knowledge that is of value to another professional.
 They will generally understand the industry or role of the individual that they are mentoring or have experience in an area that the mentee is keen to develop understanding and awareness of.
-What is important here is that a mentor needs to be someone that is willing to share the good, the bad and the ugly.
-They are happy to talk about their failures, their successes and their challenges in a light that does not create misconceptions or unrealistic expectations from the mentee.
+What is important here is that a mentor needs to be someone that is willing to share the good, the bad, and the ugly.
+They are happy to talk about their failures, their successes, and their challenges in a light that does not create misconceptions or unrealistic expectations from the mentee.

 Who can be a mentor?

 The reality is everyone will have the opportunity of being a mentor if they want throughout their career.
 It is important to consider that many people perceive that a mentor should be older than the mentee; this is a complete misconception.
 A mentor relationship is about what the mentor can bring from their own career or experience to another individual with age being irrelevant.
 In a lot of mentor relationships that are cross-generational, the level of experience and differing perspectives heighten the outcome and success for both the mentor and the mentee.

 How do I choose a mentor?